valerionew/unisolder-notes/README.md

 #### Modify the software
 If you want to modify the software you'll have to compile it with XC32 v1.33 compiler (**paid**), adding the "s" option to the optimization.

+#### Testing the bootloader
+To test if the bootloader loading went ok, hold down keys "+" and "-" during power up.
+If some moving squares appear on the screen, the bootloader is working.

 ## Equivalent parts in bom
 Some parts are not really easy to find.
 Some of them can be easily substituted with equivalent parts.